 Public housing estates are disappearing from London’s skyline in the name of regeneration, but what impact is state-led gentrification having on London’s marginalised communities?

 Watt provides a vivid interdisciplinary account of estate regeneration in London in relation to key housing and urban policy debates, using original interviews from residents in some of the capital’s most deprived areas to show the dramatic ways that regeneration is fuelling socio-spatial inequalities.
 Foregrounding resident experiences and perspectives throughout multiple stages of the regeneration process, he examines themes of belonging, place-attachment, community and home amidst the decline of London’s council housing estates and increasing polarisation between the have-nots and have-lots.

-Paul Watt is a Senior Lecturer in Urban Studies at Birkbeck College, University of London.
+Paul Watt is a Professor of Urban Studies at Birkbeck College, University of London.

 Part One ~ Policy, Context and Methods

 The Rise and Fall of Public Housing

 Part Three ~ Estates and the Regeneration Process